 Where lngCustomerID is a variable holding the CustomerID you wish to see.

-Do design your SQL Server tables for optimum performance with Access
+Do design your Microsoft SQL Server tables for optimum performance with Access

 Make sure you follow my guidelines for designing SQL Server tables with Access: